bruceravel/demeter/documentation/Artemis/examples/fes2.rst

    Import crystal data into Artemis

-With the FeS\ :sub:`2` crystal data imported, run :demeter:`atoms` by clicking the :button:`Run Atoms,light` button on the :demeter:`atoms` tab of the :demeter:`feff` windows.
-That will display the :demeter:`feff` tab containing the :demeter:`feff` input data.
-Click the :button:`Run Feff,light` button to compute the scattering potentials and to run the pathfinder.
+With the FeS\ :sub:`2` crystal data imported, run :demeter:`atoms` by :mark:`leftclick,..` clicking the :button:`Run Atoms,light` button on the :demeter:`atoms` tab of the :demeter:`feff` windows.
+That will display the :demeter:`feff` tab containing the :demeter:`feff` input data.  :mark:`leftclick,..` Click the :button:`Run Feff,light` button to compute the scattering potentials and to run the pathfinder.

 Once the :demeter:`feff` calculation is finished, the path intepretation list is shown in the Paths tab.
 This is the list of